wellyshen/react-cool-virtual/README.md

     itemCount: 1000,
     // Use the outer's width (2nd parameter) to adjust the item's size
     itemSize: (_, width) => (width > 400 ?
 50 : 100),
-    // The event will be triggered on outer's size is being changed
+    // The event will be triggered on outer's size changes
-    onResize: (rect) => console.log("Outer's rect: ", rect),
+    onResize: (size) => console.log("Outer's size: ", size),
   });

   return (